10 ads to watch for on Super Bowl Sunday

-But most other advertisers will offer an escape from politics by stuffing multiple celebrities in their ads, appropriating iconic songs, going for inoffensive humor, and trying to tug at people’s heartstrings.
+But most other advertisers will offer escape from impeachment and the upcoming presidential election by stuffing multiple celebrities in their ads, appropriating iconic songs, going for inoffensive humor, and trying to tug at people’s heartstrings.

 Here are 10 ads to watch for during Sunday’s game in Miami: